-Although the Olay logo contains only the brand name, it has a deep meaning.
-The minimalistic shape of the letters conveys the perfectly balanced formulas that form the basis of skin care.
-Rounded corners are associated with softness, harmony, and grace; a long line at the bottom symbolizes the skin’s smoothness.
+Although the Olay logo contains only the brand name, it embodies a deep meaning.
+The minimalist form of the letters conveys the perfectly balanced formulas that are fundamental to skin care.
+The rounded corners are associated with softness, harmony, and elegance, while the long line at the bottom symbolizes smooth skin.

 Olay: Brand overview